LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/codingwithobjects.rst

 Coding With Objects
 ===================

+.. _comparing-objects:

 Booleans and Objects
 --------------------

 Objects are not stored by their properties or by value, but by `reference`.
 Storing something by reference means that it is stored based on its location in memory.
 This can lead to some confusion when comparing objects.

 .. admonition:: Example